r4lv/zmk-config/README.md

 - **mirrored symbols** Many symbols in the _sun_ layer, many symbols are mirrored between the left and the right hand, like the braces `[]<>(){}`, the slashes `\/`, and `_-` `;,` `!?`.
 - **non-dead backtick** The backtick on the German macOS keyboard layout is a dead key, which messes up some text input fields.
 The upper left key on the _sun_ layer actually sens <kbd>shift alt numblock-7</kbd>, which does nothing on its own, but that is a free slot on the German keyboard layout which can be remapped using the Ukelele.app, when creating a custom keyboard layout.
 Note that a non-dead backtick can also be accessed with <kbd>ctrl shift grave</kbd> on the standard macOS layout, but that is interpreted as keyboard shortcut by many apps using non-standard input fields and thus does NOT send the backtick character.
 - **emoji** The upper left key on the _moon_ layer sends the <kbd>globe E</kbd> keyboard shortcut, which opens the emoji picker on newer versions of macOS.
 Older versions required <kbd>ctrl cmd space</kbd>.
+- **owl** The owl on both the keymap preview above, and the keyboard itself is custom drawn and one of the most useful features of the keyboard.

 ## German QWERTZ on macOS